 \textbf{Domain-Specific Training} Table~\ref{tab:resp_only} examines the impact of training exclusively on respiratory sounds.
 While respiratory task performance marginally improves (0.788 vs 0.786 AUROC), cardiac performance degrades (0.601 vs 0.661 AUROC).
 This trade-off demonstrates that diverse acoustic training enables better cross-domain generalization, even when the primary application domain is well-represented in the training data.
 Per-task results for this respiratory-only adaptation are reported in Appendix \ref{apd:res_only}.

-\textbf{Impact of Training Data.} Next, we analyze the influence of the (alignment) training data's diversity and augmentation, with results summarized in Table \ref{tab:avg_performance_aug}.
-When training exclusively on respiratory sounds, performance on respiratory tasks sees a negligible change (0.786 vs. 0.788 AUROC), but performance on out-of-domain cardiac tasks drops significantly (0.661 vs. 0.601 AUROC).
-This demonstrates that training on a large and diverse acoustic corpus is crucial for building a robust, generalizable model, even when the target application is domain-specific.
-Removing data augmentation reveals its critical role, especially for regression.
-While classification performance sees a modest decline, the MAE for lung function estimation increases dramatically from 0.821 to 0.973.
-This suggests that augmentation forces the model to learn features that are invariant to superficial recording variations (like volume), which is essential for predicting precise continuous values.
-A full per-task comparison is provided in Appendix \ref{apd:wo_aug}.
+\textbf{Impact of Training Data.} We analyze how (alignment) training data diversity and augmentation affect performance (Table~\ref{tab:avg_performance_aug}).
+Training only on respiratory sounds leaves respiratory tasks nearly unchanged (0.786 vs. 0.788 AUROC) but substantially degrades out-of-domain cardiac performance (0.661 vs. 0.601 AUROC), highlighting the importance of large, diverse acoustic corpora for generalization.
+Removing augmentation has a modest impact on classification but severely hurts regression: lung-function MAE increases from 0.821 to 0.973, suggesting augmentation promotes invariance to superficial recording variations (e.g., volume).
+Per-task results are in Appendix~\ref{apd:wo_aug}.

 \textbf{Alignment Strategy.} We compare two alignment strategies: aligning only the final transformer layer (Last-L) versus multiple intermediate layers (Multi-B).
 As shown in Table~\ref{tab:align_avg}, the simpler single-layer approach is generally superior or comparable.
 The multi-layer approach offers no consistent benefit, indicating that the final layer of the LLMs already contains a sufficiently rich and compressed representation for semantic alignment.
 A task-wise breakdown is given in Appendix \ref{apd:appendix-alignlayer}.